 Spiritual Enrichment Events (SEE)

-Spiritual Enrichment Events are designed to provide a space of rest, prayer, personal nurture
+Spiritual Enrichment Events are designed to provide a space of rest, prayer, personal nurture and retreat.

 We live in a busy world.
 In an attempt to care for our families, jobs and other responsibilities, we rarely make time to adequately care for ourselves.
-We are tired – mind, body
+We are tired – mind, body and soul.
+Spiritual Enrichment Events (SEE) are designed to provide a space of rest, prayer, personal nurture and retreat.

 They are open to the public, are typically held on Saturday mornings, and opportunities for relaxed learning and spiritual formation, the chance to interact with some of the finest speakers and facilitators we know, and a delicious lunch.

-Spiritual Enrichment Events will address real needs:
+Spiritual Enrichment Events address real needs.

 First Baptist offers Bible studies that cover a wide variety of topics and are led by a diverse group of staff and members.